WAITING FOR THE

 How to protect your eyes during the partial eclipse?

 During the partial eclipses both before and after totality, you must use special techniques to protect your eyes.
 Looking at the Sun at anytime during an eclipse or even on a normal day can burn the retina causing permanent eye damage which can't be repaired.
-Even eye surgery by specialists like Lasik Denver can't repair this type of damage.
 The Sun is no more dangerous during a partial eclipse than it is on any other day.
 On a normal day, if you glance at the Sun or get the Sun in your eyes for example while you are driving, you don't go blind.
 But you don't stare at the Sun.
 During the eclipse, you don't have to protect your eyes from glancing contact with the Sun any more than you do on a normal day.
 The problem is that during the eclipse, there is a temptation to stare at the eclipse for extended periods especially as the Sun gets covered.
 Staring can cause burns on the retina leading to permanent blind spots.

 Using found materials from around the home as defacto solar filters is very dangerous.
 These materials don't filter the dangerous UV and IR rays and can lead to blind spots even though the image looks dark enough to the eye.
 Examples of unsuitable filters include pinholes, photographic film negatives, cd's/DVD's, smoked glass and silvered confectionary wrappers among many others.
 There are no materials found around the home that will safely filter the Sun's high intensity light.
 Some of these materials might look similar to solar filters but they are definitely not safe.
 The best policy is to assume that if it hasn't been made for the purpose, it isn't safe.